tungnt620/marciai/README.md

 ### Security and Privacy

-Keyboard Cowboy is designed to be secure and private.
+MarciAI is designed to be secure and private.
 It does not collect any personal information or send any data to third parties.
 All data is stored locally on your computer and is never transmitted over the internet.

-In addition, macOS comes with built in security, so Keyboard Cowboy will be disabled when you are focsed on a password field or when you are in a secure input mode.
+In addition, macOS comes with built in security, so MarciAI will be disabled when you are focsed on a password field or when you are in a secure input mode.

 **tl;dr**